glass half-empty

 Week 4 Genesis 47

 Jacob emigrated to Egypt as an old man.
 When the Pharaoh asked him how old he was Jacob said he was 130.
-The king didn’t ask for a quality-of-life assessment but Jacob went on to say: few and unpleasant have been the years of my life (the note in the margin said that unpleasant literally meant evil).
+Even though the king didn’t ask for a quality-of-life assessment Jacob went on to say: few and unpleasant have been the years of my life (the note in the margin said that unpleasant literally meant evil).

 I checked a couple of dozen other versions.
 Quite a few used the word evil.
 Others said things like hard.
 Difficult.
 Sad.
 Troubled.
 Bad.